fragaria/ella-listingex/README.rst

     LISTINGEX_FIRST_PAGE_COUNT = 11   # Number of objects on first page

 The ``ella_listingex`` works on all category listings which are not blacklisted.
-If you need tu turn the special behaviour off on some pages, use the ``LISTINGEX_BLACKLIST`` configuration option to provide list of regular expressions which will be matched against category's ``tree_path`` attribute.
+If you need to turn the special behaviour off on some pages, use the ``LISTINGEX_BLACKLIST`` configuration option to provide list of regular expressions which will be matched against category's ``tree_path`` attribute.
 If there is a match, the first page will be paginated normally::